Updated November 2016

 The security of your information is important to MoneyMutual which is a proud member of the Online Lenders Alliance (www.onlinelendersalliance.org).
 OLA is proud to announce the launch of the OLA Consumer Hotline at 1-866-299-7585.
 The Consumer Hotline is a resource for online customers to speak to live operators to answer questions about online short-term lending and report fraudulent phone calls.

 MoneyMutual works closely with search engines to identify and eliminate counterfeit ads and web sites.
 However, always make sure you are on the right site before entering your information.
+Be cautious with callers claiming to be from MoneyMutual.
+If you did not initiate the contact with the caller and they are asking for your personal information, it is most likely fraud.
 Avoid becoming a victim of fraud by going to the official MoneyMutual web site.

 Here’s what you need to look for: